 352. International Economics (G)(W) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 Introduction to the theories of international trade, the functions of international monetary systems and current international economic issues.
 Emphasis on a practical understanding of the dynamics of international trade.
-Prerequisites: ECO 251 and 252 and Junior standing.
+Prerequisites: C- or better in ECO 251 and 252.
 (Fall)